temporalio/cli/docs/operator/namespace.md

 Owner email

 **--env**
-Env name to read the client environment variables from (default: default)
+Name of the environment to read environmental variables from. (default: default)

 **--global**
 Flag to indicate whether namespace is a global namespace

 **--grpc-meta**
-gRPC metadata to send with requests.
-Format: key=value.
-Use valid JSON formats for value
+Contains gRPC metadata to send with requests (Format: key=value).
+Values must be in a valid JSON format.

 **--history-archival-state**
 Flag to set history archival state, valid values are "disabled" and "enabled"